Attracting great talent is a hallmark of a great establishment.

 It’s plain and simple: No one likes working under a micromanager.
 Give your employees the freedom to showcase their individuality and take advantage of their unique perspectives.
 When choosing to join or stay at an establishment, veteran Boston-area bartender Johnny Allen from The Plough and Stars told us, “[Having] the freedom to express myself is always important.”

 If you’ve hired and trained the right people, they shouldn’t need a line-by-line script to engage your guests appropriately.
 They also shouldn’t feel intimidated or uncomfortable to approach you with helpful feedback or ideas.

 4. Recognize both team and individual achievements

 This strong work culture and sense of belonging needs to be actively forged by bar managers.
-Fulfilling team-building gestures like giving shoutouts during pre-service for outstanding performances or working with a bartender to feature their own personal creation on your cocktail menu can help keep that star firmly on your roster.
+Fulfilling team-building gestures like pre-service shoutouts for outstanding performances, or working with a bartender to feature their own personal creation on your cocktail menu can keep that star firmly on your roster.

 5. Be a leader

 Ultimately, it is up to the bar managers to lead by example.
-Simply being an open resource for your team for professional support and mentorship goes a long way toward building your staff talent goals.
+Being an open resource for professional support and mentorship goes a long way toward building your staff talent goals.
 Your reputation among your peers as a knowledgeable and dependable leader, both in your establishment and in the community, will naturally draw the best talent to you.